anywhichway/lazui/docs/lazui.md

 the content, it sets or removes the `hidden` attribute.

-#### examplify and showsource
+#### examplify

-&grave;&grave;&grave;!html and `lz:showsource` can be used to show the source of any HTML element.
-If the source contains a script, it will be executed.
+If you have applied `lz:usedefault`, `lz:userouter` to your `lazui` script, are using a server based on the `lazui` [basic server](#basic-server), or have custom integrated server using [examplify](https://github.com/anywhichway/examplify) you can use three &grave; followed by !html to replicate the content of a code block into the source.

-If you are receiving unprocessed Markdown, or using the `lazui` [server](#basic-server) for Markdown, you should use [examplify](https://github.com/anywhichway/examplify) notation for code blocks, i.e. &grave;&grave;&grave;!html to replicate the code block content into the source.
-This will preserve multi-line attribute formatting and indentation.
+This ensures that the example content is always in sync with the execution of the example.

 <pre class="hljs">
 &grave;&grave;&grave;!html